aurovrata/ReOrder-posts-within-categories/README.txt

 2. Re-order your post through a drag & drop interface

 == FAQ ==
-= Modify the reorder category query =
+= 1.Modify the reorder category query =

 A filter allows you to hook into the query of the posts before your reorder them in the dashboard.
 This is useful is you want to order parent terms posts and not children.
 WP post category query by default include post from children terms, which will show up in the order list.
 So by excluding them you are able to order only the posts of parent terms, `